Jason2Brownlee/blog/content/posts/ergodicity-path-dependence-machine-learning.md

 Could we do better?
 Are we really stuck and is this really the best way out?

-My introduction to [ergodicity](https://en.wikipedia.org/wiki/Ergodicity) came initial from Taleb's books.
+My introduction to [ergodicity](https://en.wikipedia.org/wiki/Ergodicity) came initially from Taleb's books.
 I think it was [Antifragile](https://www.goodreads.com/book/show/13530973-antifragile) that dug into (the related idea) of [Jensen's inequality](https://en.wikipedia.org/wiki/Jensen%27s_inequality) for the payoff in games, and his book [Skin in the Game](https://www.goodreads.com/book/show/36064445-skin-in-the-game) that dug into ergodicity in games with ruin.

 Great series of books, need to add to the re-read stack for 2025.